Detectability and Template Distinguishability of the Dark Ages 21 cm Global Signal with Wide and Sparse Frequency Coverage: Results Discussion

 To aid interpretation of the results, we plot the residuals after model subtraction using the maximum-likelihood parameters in Figure~\ref{fig:leastsquare}.
 In addition, we also calculate the value of $\chi^2$, given as

 which is also shown in the legend of the figure.
-In most cases with $\Delta \ln Z_{i,j}>1$, the $\chi^2$ is larger than 2 and the residuals exhibit peaks within 20--50\,MHz.
-This suggests that $\Delta \ln Z_{i,j}>1$ provides a reliable criterion for model discriminability.
+In most cases with $2\ln B_{i,j}>2$, the $\chi_{i,i}^2$ is \syv{well lower} than \syv{$\chi_{i,j}^2$} and the residuals exhibit peaks within 5--30\,MHz.
+This \syv{reinforces} that $2\ln B_{i,j}>2$ provides a reliable criterion for model discriminability.

 Now let us look at each true model in Figure~\ref{fig:leastsquare}.
-For the NO21 case ($i=0$), the true model is strongly favored over all models except PMFs.
-This suggests that foreground partially absorbs the signal, since the PMFs model has a weak and smooth structure above 10 MHz.
-As shown in the top-left panel of Figure~\ref{fig:leastsquare}, the residuals are consistent with zero at $\nu > 20$ MHz.
+For the NO21 case ($i=0$), the true model is favored over all models except PMFw. \syv{However, the significance of the detection is not strong.
+As the prior of amplitude parameter $A$ includes $A=0$ and all models can reproduce NO21 case, ideally all models should be indistinguishable.
+However, $A=0$ lies at the boundary of the prior, and this prior-boundary effect can introduce small difference of $\ln Z$.} As shown in the top-left panel of Figure~\ref{fig:leastsquare}, the residuals are consistent with zero at $\nu > 20$ MHz.

-For the $\Lambda$CDM case ($i=1$), $\Lambda$CDM is distinguishable from all models except EDE.
-This reflects the similarity of the 21 cm signals in $\Lambda$CDM and EDE, and the residuals are consistent with zero (top-right panel of Figure~\ref{fig:leastsquare}).
+For the $\Lambda$CDM case ($i=1$), $\Lambda$CDM is not distinguishable from \syv{EDE, ERB and LDMD}.
+This reflects the similarity of the 21 cm signals in $\Lambda$CDM with \TT{those in} EDE and LDMD, and the residuals are consistent with zero (top-right panel of Figure~\ref{fig:leastsquare}). \syv{For the ERB model, the combination of the foreground parameters, the 21\,cm signal amplitude, and the excess radio background can reproduce the mock spectrum with residuals comparable to those obtained for the true model.
+Consequently, the posterior distributions of the parameters are mutually consistent for the $\Lambda$CDM and EDE (LDMD) templates, whereas the inferred parameters are biased when the ERB template ($j=5$) is assumed.}

-For the DMBw ($i=2$) and DMBs ($i=3$) cases, very strong model-selection power is found against all other models.
+For the DMBw ($i=2$) and DMBs ($i=3$) cases, very strong \syv{template distinguishability} is found against all other models.
 The residuals exhibit negative peaks around 21 MHz and 18 MHz, and positive peaks around 35 MHz and 29 MHz for DMBw and DMBs, respectively (second row of Figure~\ref{fig:leastsquare}).

-For the EDE case ($i=4$), because the 21\,cm signal is similar to $\Lambda$CDM, the results are similar to those for the $\Lambda$CDM ($i=1$) case.
+For the EDE case ($i=4$), because the 21\,cm signal is similar to $\Lambda$CDM, \syv{the signal cannot be distinguished from either the $\Lambda$CDM or ERB template.
+In contrast, the LDMD template does not reproduce the EDE signal perfectly, although the statistical significance of the difference remains low.}

-The ERB, LDMD, and PMFw models ($i=5,6,7)$ cannot be distinguished from one another.
-LDMD and PMFw are similar to each other, but both differ from ERB.
-This suggests that most of the ERB 21 cm signal is degenerate with the foreground model, and the residual after subtraction remains below the noise level.
+\syv{The ERB ($i=5$) cannot be distinguished from $\Lambda$CDM, EDE and LDMD.
+Although the ERB signal shape differs from that of the true model, the combination of the foreground parameters, the 21\,cm signal amplitude, and the excess radio background can reproduce the mock spectrum with residuals comparable to those obtained for the true model ($j=i=5$). }

+\syv{The LDMD signal ($i=6$) is weak and has a spectral shape similar to that of the PMFw signal.
+Consequently, the LDMD case cannot be distinguished significantly from the $\Lambda$CDM, EDE, ERB, or PMFw templates.}